roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

 By following this structure and implementing robust security rules, your TeamEase application will have a solid foundation for managing team data securely and efficiently for multiple teams.
 The application code in `src/services/` is designed to work with this Firestore structure.

+Some key changes in the rules provided above compared to the previous version in history:
+1.  `getUserAuthData()`: Changed `path('/databases/$(database)/documents/users/' + request.auth.uid)` to `path('/databases/' + database + '/documents/users/' + request.auth.uid)`.
+The `$(database)` syntax was incorrect; `database` is an implicitly available variable in rules.
+2.  `isUserTeamAdmin(teamId)`: Optimized to call `getUserAuthData()` only once.
+3. Minor clarifications in comments for `allow update` on `/users/{userId}`.

+Please try applying these updated rules.
+If you still encounter "Error saving rules", please provide the exact error message from the Firebase console again, along with the line number it refers to, as the parser can be sensitive.
+If the rules save successfully but you still get "Missing or insufficient permissions", then you'll need to use the Rules Playground to simulate the failing operation and see why the rules are denying access.